 Git and SVN Explained

 Git is a Distributed Revision Control System and SVN (Apache Subversion) is a Centralized Revision Control System.
 The usage of Git has increased making distributed version control systems popular.
-According to few reports in the past, Git has outshined SVN as a Version Control System (VCS).
+According to a few reports in the past, Git has outshined SVN as a Version Control System (VCS).

 Differences Between Git and SVN Explained